 The truth is that all of Canada’s options can be read in racially-charged ways.
 This isn’t because people are unfairly reading into the sketches, it’s because life in Canada is, in fact, racially-charged.
 When race matters, it matters, all claims to colorblindness aside.

-Thanks to Craig G., Tom Megginson, Jesse, Helen, and Alex, an MLIS from McGill, for the submission!Lisa Wade, PhD is a professor at Occidental College.
+Thanks to Craig G., Tom Megginson, Jesse, Helen, and Alex, an MLIS from McGill, for the submission!Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.